emmajanedrews/base-template/_posts/2018-01-02-what-the-new-year-will-bring-to-the-real-estate-market.md

 ---
 layout: post
-title: What the New Year WIll Bring to the Real Estate Market
+title: What the New Year Will Bring to the Real Estate Market
-date: 2018-01-02 15:50:34
+date: 2018-01-02 15:50:00
 tags:
 excerpt: >-
   The latest news and numbers are in for the real estate market.
 Here’s what you